djepar/CoursGenInfo/OS/PowerUser/PowerUserGoogle.md

 To end a program : `kill <PID>`
 With signal : kill -KILL <PID>` (Last resort, because no clean up) To stop : kill -tstp <pid>

+## Mobile App Management
+Can't see all the process, but we can see the foreground and background app.

+# Process Utilization

+## Windows : Resource Monitoring
+With Process Explorer or `Get-Process`
+To try by the CPU usage : `Get-Process | Sort CPU -descending | Select -first 3 -Property ID, ProcessName, CPU`

+## Linux : Resource Monitoring
+One of the most useful command for resource monitoring is `top` which list the process by usage

+To see the load average : `uptime` (funky time)

+`lsof` : it's list the open files and what processes are using them.

+# Remote Access

+## Remote Connection and SSH
+Remote connection : "Allows us to manage multiple machines from anywhere in the world."
+Secure shell (SSH) : "A protocol implemented by other programs to securely access one computer from another"

+Virtual private Network (VPN) : "Allows you to connect to a private network, like your work network, over the Internet".

+## Remote Connections on Windows
+PuTTY : "A free, open source software that you can use to make remote connections through several network protocols, including SSH".

+Using putty with powershell : `putty.exe -ssh cindy@104.104.104.104 22`

+Putty Link

+Remote Desktop Protocol (RDP) :